moeenz/Specto/README.md

 Specto is an audio visualizer application using FFT.

+**_There are currently minor issues with animations but we're freezing this branch per requested.
+Check out `main` branch for complete working code and docs.
+Thanks!_**

 ## Setup

 This project uses both Cocoapods and Swift package manager to dependency issues.
 Install Cocoapods dependencies using: